July 12, 2019

 When I first heard of this, my initial response was to try to track down what ships were involved.
 (Yes, of course this is my reaction.
 I'm a weirdo.)
 Unfortunately, I came up blank.
 Nobody had a list of the ships involved, and there were only a handful of Soviet cruisers retired in the appropriate timeframe.
 All of them appear to have been sold to Indian scrapping companies, and there are no specific links between the only ship that doesn't have a specific scrapping location, Aleksandr Nevsky, and Pepsi.
 The chances of the ship not being identified are very low.

 But Naval Gazing has higher journalistic standards than the BBC, so I decided to get to the root of the issue by emailing Pepsico to ask them if it was true.
-Unfortunately, they never got back to me.
+Unfortunately, they never got back to me, despite asking them several times.

 Comments